mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 *What am I trying to achieve?*

 Whether your goal is the be the market leader in the honey world or to be the most **buzzed** about fungle nail cream, it's equally important for everyone to try and **bee** as successful as possible in our endevours.

+Here are ways in which may help you decide upon a theme and apply it, according to *[Blurb](https://www.blurb.com/blog/10-tips-creating-cookbook/)*:

+1. Aim for simplicity and go from there
+2. Be consistent, do not make carefully designed elements look like an accident
+3. Choose the right trim size, it helps create a more professional look
+4. Use less food then you would serve
+5. Take photos in natural light to look as aesthically please as possible
+6. To prevent the photos from looking bland and boring, vary up your locations and plating backgrounds
+7. Create your recipe layouts in advance to get the most out of the proportions
+8. Know your chapters and section in advance to create a unified product
+9. Write engaging recipe headnotes, the readers will love this extra attention to detail
+10. Test, re-test and proofread it to weed out any mistakes, because you'll have missed at least one thing.